-But the devil is in the detail, so a few years ago we produced this complete and reliable Kilimanjaro packing list.
+We know that for our readers the devil is in the detail, so a few years ago we set out to produce a complete and reliable Kilimanjaro gear list.

 Kilimanjaro Gear List

 Here is a quick list of all the gear that you need to pack for your Kilimanjaro trek.
 We've included links to our personal recommendations.